ryserCar/urlShortener/README.md

 3. Run ```mvn install``` standing in Project folder, this will generate a jar of the project inside Target folder

 4. Run ```java -jar pathToJar``` on command line

+5. You can use postman and do a post to localhost:8080?urlToShorten

+6. Then you can insert the shortend url in the browser and it will be redirected to the original url